Click the OPEN VCENTER button to open the vSphere Client and log in to vCenter.

 If you can't use Direct Connect or a VPN, you can access the SDDC management network over the public internet and rely on management gateway firewall rules to prevent access by untrusted sources.
 This option may be appropriate for some use cases but is inherently less secure than the others.

-In addition to the OPEN VCENTER button, the Settings tab for your SDDC provides connection and authentication details for connecting to vCenter Server with the API Explorer and PowerCLI.
+In addition to the OPEN VCENTER button, the Settings tab for your SDDC provides connection and authentication details for connecting to vCenter with the API Explorer and PowerCLI.

 - If you have created a VPN, click the OPEN VCENTER button on the SDDC card, then click VPN.